Mediotaku/tourdecks/README.md

 A new application for people who love touring :airplane: :japanese_castle: :sunrise_over_mountains:

-A personal project in Flutter to practice and have fun with animations.
+A personal project in Flutter to practice animations and have fun with new features.

 ***Work in progress***